cdfelixj/wandr/README.md

 ## 🛠️ How We Built It

-Rouvia is a **modern full-stack AI application** powered by a multi-stage processing pipeline.
+Wandr is a **modern full-stack AI application** powered by a multi-stage processing pipeline.

 ### Frontend
 - **Next.js 15**, **React**, **TypeScript**